RenderKit/ospray/README.md

 However, OSPRay uses multiple MPI connected nodes to evenly distribute frame rendering work, where each node contains a full copy of all scene data.
-This method is most effective for scenes which can fit into memory, but are very expensive to render: for example, path tracing with many samples-per-pixel is very compute heavy, making it a good situation to use the offload feature.
+This method is most effective for scenes which can fit into memory, but are expensive to render: for example, path tracing with many samples-per-pixel is compute heavy, making it a good situation to use the offload feature.
 This can be done with any application which already uses OSPRay for local rendering without the need for any code changes.

 When doing MPI offload rendering, applications can optionally enable dynamic load balancing, which can be beneficial in certain contexts.
 This load balancing refers to the distribution of tile rendering work across nodes: thread-level load balancing on each node is still dynamic with the thread tasking system.
-The options for enabling/controlling the dynamic load balacing features on the `mpi_offload` device are found in the table below, which can be changed while the application is running.
+The options for enabling/controlling the dynamic load balancing features on the `mpi_offload` device are found in the table below, which can be changed while the application is running.
-Please note that these options will likely only pay off for scenes which have heavy rendering load (e.g. path tracing a non-trivial scene) and have a lot of variance in how expensive each tile is to render.
+Please note that these options will likely only pay off for scenes which have heavy rendering load (e.g., path tracing a non-trivial scene) and have much variance in how expensive each tile is to render.

 | Type | Name                |  Default| Description                           |
 |:-----|:--------------------|--------:|:--------------------------------------|